Milvasoft/Milvasoft.Iyzipay/README.md

 ```
 Install-Package Milvasoft.Iyzipay
 ```
- Or you can download the latest .dll from:  https://github.com/Milvasoft/Milvasoft.Iyzipay
+ Or you can download the latest .dll from [Github](https://github.com/Milvasoft/Milvasoft.Iyzipay)

 # Milvasoft.Iyzipay Usage